Valeri-CSS/RoboSchool---18/README.md

 ## Overview
-This is a 100% Adaptive Website Of The IT School with 3 brekpoints and is suitable for every kind of devices with.
-Whit Mobile "burger" Menu, Scrolling Elements And With Some Information About Teacher; Which You Can Get Click On The Link "More...".
+This is a 100% Adaptive Website Of The IT School with 3 brekpoints and is suitable for every kind of devices with Mobile "burger" Menu, Scrolling Elements And With Some Information About Teachers Which You Can Get Click On The Link "More...".

 ENJOY )).

 ### Screenshots